Esri/Utility-Data-Management-Support-Tools/readme.md

 association_types|Association Types|<p>The association types to generate.</p><ul><li>Junction Junction Connectivity</li><li>Containment</li><li>Structural Attachment</li></ul>
 extent|Extent|<p>If specified, only generate lines for features intersecting this extent.
 By default, the entire network is processed.</p>
 output_lines|Output Lines|<p>The output line feature class.</p>
+completely_within|Completely Within|<p>If specified, both sides of the association must be present in the extent.
+This option is only valid when specifying an extent.</p>
 ---